Amazon Quantum Ledger Database (QLDB)

 Amazon QLDB is highly scalable and can execute 2 – 3X as many transactions than ledgers in common blockchain frameworks.
 Blockchain frameworks are decentralized so to execute a transaction, they require a majority of members of the network to reach consensus on the validity of the transaction.
 On the other hand, QLDB has a centralized design, allowing its transactions to execute without the need for multi-party consensus.

 With Amazon QLDB, you don’t have to worry about provisioning capacity or configuring read and write limits.
 You create a ledger, define your tables, and QLDB automatically scales to support the demands of your application.
-To help you gain a better understanding of the operational health of your database, QLDB also allows you to monitor operational metrics such as read-events, write-events, storage, etc.
+To help you gain a better understanding of the operational health of your database, QLDB also allows you to monitor operational metrics for your read and write IOs.

 Easy to Use

 Amazon QLDB’s familiar database capabilities make it easy to use.
-QLDB’s SQL-like API allows you to query, manage and update your data using SQL operators.
+QLDB supports PartiQL - a new, open source, SQL-compatible query language designed to easily work with all data types and structures.
+With PartiQL, you can easily query, manage, and update your data with SQL operators.
 QLDB’s document-oriented data model is flexible, enabling you to easily store and process both structured and semi-structured data.
+Also, QLDB transactions are ACID compliant and have full serializability- the highest level of isolation.

 How it works